 These people are not happy.

-If your business has an established customer-base, accustomed to a certain level of service or quality of product, you’d better think long and hard about the impact caused by you lowering the bar on what they’ve come to expect as standard.
-And if, after due consideration, you decide to make cutbacks on one front or another after all, you’d better be prepared to explain them to your clientbase, instead of just pretending that it’s “Business as Usual”.
+So think long and hard about the impact caused by you lowering the bar on what your customer has come to expect as standard.
+And if, after due consideration, you decide to make cutbacks on one front or another after all, you’d better be prepared to explain them to your client-base, instead of just pretending that it’s “Business as Usual”.

 Your customers will notice, and they’ll resent you for not being honest and upfront with them.
 More of this in a moment, as it ties in with: